brianzelip/concats/README.md

 # concats

-Cross platform desktop app for outputting a single-column csv file of rows of concatenated fields from an input csv file.
+Cross platform desktop app for outputting a single-column csv file of rows of concatenated fields from an input delimiter-separated values file.

 ![demo](demo.gif)